minhngt62/wm-vabsa/README.md

   <img src="https://github.com/minhngt62/nlp-vabsa/blob/main/assests/2-Figure1-1.png" />
 </p>

-## Natural Language Processing - DSAI K65: Group 04
+## Web Mining - DSAI K65: Group 12
 1. Nguyễn Tống Minh (Email: minh.nt204885@sis.hust.edu.vn)
-2. Nguyễn Xuân Thái Hòa
+2. Nguyễn Quang Minh
-3. Ngô Thị Thu Huyền
+3. Dương Vũ Tuấn Minh
-4. Nguyễn Nhật Quang
+4. Hoàng Trần Nhật Minh
+5. Lý Nhật Nam

 ---
 To reproduce the experiments in notebooks, we notice that the file paths should be added with the corresponding parent directories.
 Also, when re-running the code, providing a cell `%cd` to `vabsa` will eliminate the issues of importing source code.
 For more details, please follow the section below.